 5 star review

-This lentil soup is especially easy as most of the cooking time is hands-off due to the magic of the slow cooker, making it perfect for busy weeknights or slow weekends at home.
+This crockpot lentil soup is especially easy as most of the cooking time is hands-off due to the magic of the slow cooker, making it perfect for busy weeknights or slow weekends at home.
+If you’re looking for more effortless slow cooker soup recipes here are all my simple slow cooker soups to browse and try.

 top down view of ingredients for crockpot lentil soup in a black slow cooker pot

-Tip: Lentil soup goes well with a simple green salad and crusty bread.
-I especially love it with this Easy Fall Harvest Salad!
+Tip: Lentil soup goes well with a simple green salad and garlic bread, especially greens topped with my simple homemade balsamic dressing.

 ladle full of lentil soup dipped into a black slow cooker pot